TinyCsvParser/TinyCsvParser/TinyCsvParser/Documentation/source/index.rst

 Welcome to the `TinyCsvParser`_ documentation!

 `TinyCsvParser`_ is a library to parse CSV data in an easy and fun way, while offering a very high performance and a clean API.
-It is probably the fastest .NET CSV Parser around (:ref:`Benchmark<benchmark>`) and it is highly configurable to provide maximum flexibility.
+It is highly configurable to provide maximum flexibility.

 `TinyCsvParser`_ supports `.NET Core`_.